GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Prerequisites

 Before we start our first day as SREs, we are going to start up metrics collection so that we have a nice load of metrics to work with in later challenges.
-The load generator is preprovisioned and the address is provided to you as by the coach.
+The load generator is preprovisioned and the address is provided to you by the coach.

 #### Step 1: Make note of the necessary environment variables